robang74/HARDN-XDR/docs/hardn-security-tools.md

 # Security Tools in HARDN-XDR

-Below is a comprehensive list of security tools used in the HARDN-XDR project's `hardn-main.sh` script, along with brief descriptions and external resource links:
+Below is a comprehensive list of security tools used in the HARDN-XDR project's `hardn-main.sh` script and `/modules`, along with brief descriptions and external resource links:

 ## System Security Tools